The healthcare system in Germany is based on four principles.2

 Doctors who are in private practice in Germany must have occupational liability insurance in place that meets the costs arising from medical malpractice cases.
 The doctors and dentists who are employed in a hospital can, as a rule, join the hospital's institutional occupational liability insurance.
 The occupational liability insurance covers personal injury and material and property damage, as well as lawyers' fees and procedural costs.

 One of the most recent decisions of the German Federal Court of Justice was handed down on 14 March 2017.
 The German Federal Court of Justice decided in this case that a doctor might also be held liable for medical malpractice if he or she has not pointed out the necessity and urgency of further medical inventions with regard to the patient.
 This decision underlines that medical malpractice has a large scope and does not only apply in cases of error in treatment.

-Case law in previous years often referred to the question on the burden of proof.
-Under German Civil Law, it is generally the claimant who has the burden of proof.
+Case law in previous years often referred to the question of the burden of proof.
+Under German civil law, it is generally the claimant who has the burden of proof.
 In medical malpractice cases, this is often difficult as the patient does not have insight into the medical work of the doctor.
-Therefore, many decisions of the German courts have looked at the questions in which cases it is justified to reverse the burden of proof by various presumptions.
-For example, a treatment error was held to be presumed when an injury occurs that corresponds to a known risk inherent in the treatment that the physician should have been able to control.
-Also, a physician was held to be presumed to be at fault for an error if he or she has not recorded the course of the treatment or not kept records.
-Causation was held to be presumed if the physician carried out a procedure for which he or she had not been certified and also if the physician committed a serious treatment error that is capable of causing the injury at issue.
-These cases are now implemented directly into the German Civil Code (Paragraph 630h).
+Therefore, many decisions of the German courts have looked at the question of when it is justified to reverse the burden of proof by various presumptions.
+For example, a treatment error was held to be presumed when an injury occurred that corresponded to a known risk inherent in the treatment that the physician should have been able to control.
+Also, a physician was held to be presumed to be at fault for an error if he or she had not recorded the course of treatment nor kept records.
+Causation was held to be presumed if the physician carried out a procedure for which he or she had not been certified and also if the physician committed a serious treatment error that was capable of causing the injury at issue.
+The findings from these cases have been implemented directly in the German Civil Code (Paragraph 630h).